 Kansas Do Not Resuscitate (DNR) Form

 A Kansas do not resuscitate form instructs medical personnel that an individual has chosen not to receive CPR in the event of cardiac or respiratory arrest.
-This decision is often made by patients whose physician has determined it is medically appropriate due to a terminal illness or a state of health where resuscitation would be ineffective or harmful.
+This medical directive is often implemented for patients whose physician has diagnosed them with a terminal illness and determined that resuscitation would be ineffective or harmful.

 A Kansas do not resuscitate form instructs medical personnel that an individual has chosen not to receive CPR in the event of cardiac or respiratory arrest.
-This decision is often made by patients whose physician has determined it is medically appropriate due to a terminal illness or a state of health where resuscitation would be ineffective or harmful.
+This medical directive is often implemented for patients whose physician has diagnosed them with a terminal illness and determined that resuscitation would be ineffective or harmful.

 1. Home »